Fire and rescue services

 The official currency of Malta is the Euro.

-You need to declare if you are travelling with 10,000 euros or more if you're entering, transiting through or exiting Malta.
-This covers all forms of currency.
+You need to declare if you are travelling with 10,000 euros or more when entering, transiting or exiting Malta.
+This applies to all forms of currency.

 Hunting with firearms is common in rural Malta.